Can Healthy Eating Go Too Far?

 Outpatient eating disorder treatment is a significant investment.
 This is true.
 However, it is far less costly than the medical expenses that will pile up as a result of ongoing eating disordered behaviors, the loss of relationships, and the cost of diet products or binge food.
 Further, higher levels of care can cost upwards of thousands of dollars per day, which compared to outpatient treatment, is significantly more.

 As a result, we respect your investment in you or your loved one’s care.
 Our team offers competitive rates and works on a sliding scale to make sure that our clients can receive the care they need at a fair cost.

 Will therapy still be effective if my teen is resistant?

 It is very common for teens to be afraid of recovery or resistant to changing their behaviors.
 Many people who suffer with eating disorders feel as though their eating disorder is both their best friend and their worst enemy.
 They feel fused to the disorder and struggle to imagine a life without it.
 However, with help from a team of experts, they can break free and learn how to not just manage without their eating disorder, but thrive in their life.

 If you or your loved one is in need of help for an eating disorder, disordered eating, and/or poor body image, we are here to help.
-Nutritional and Psychological outpatient therapy are available right here in Fort Lauderdale.
+Nutritional and Psychological outpatient therapy are available at our Fort Lauderdale and Coral Springs offices.

-Call us today at 954-391-5305, ext.
-1 to speak with one of our certified eating disorder specialists for a free 15 minute consultation.
+Call us today at 954-391-5305 to speak with one of our eating disorder specialists for a free 15 minute consultation.
 We are currently accepting new clients and look forward to speaking with you!

 For more information about our adult eating disorder therapy, psychological and nutritional services, click here.